 It is not uncommon that a customer asks to exchange an item, as opposed to a traditional return or refund.
 The process looks like the refund process, and should similarly be researched.
 When a customer exchanges an item, they have to return the original but should NOT be refunded in addition to the original return.
 If they are, you have an excellent case for reimbursement.

 6) Customer Returns that Don’t Adhere to Return Policy

 Beyond having specified times in which they have to return products, Amazon also has guidelines for the type of returns and the ways customers treat them.
 For example, customers may not return items in the Grocery category or may not return items that have clearly been used.
 If they do, you are likely eligible for reimbursement.

 These are all non-fulfillable inventory types.
 In the case of Warehouse and Carrier Damaged you should be reimbursed automatically for those types, and in the case of Distributor Damaged, many of those are cases for reimbursement.
 The bottom line is: you should review and file as necessary.

 Those are just seven of the ways you can rescue lost money.
 The great thing is that most of these strategies are so simple and so broken down that you can do them in minutes or even outsource them to your assistant team.
 Our VA team handles this and is able to create cases for these reimbursement opportunities.

 Our suggestion is to check out the video here, and potentially check out Ryan’s book.
 This book has had the greatest ROI of any product that we have ever purchased.
 If you want to check out more of this information you can do so here:

-Hopefully this article helped to open your eyes about some of the reimbursements possibilities that exist.
+Hopefully, this article helped to open your eyes to some of the reimbursement possibilities that exist.
 Think of it this way, if you are performing profitably without utilizing these strategies, this is like picking up additional free money to further grow your profits.